EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 title: 'Crinkled Arcs And Brownian Motion'
 permalink: /posts/2025/10/crinkled-arcs-and-brownian-motion
 header:
-  teaser: /posts/2025/07/faster-siamese-network-training-and-inference/images/siamese%20diagrams.png
+  teaser: /posts/2025/10/crinkled-arcs-and-brownian-motion/brownian.png
+published:
+  false
 tags:
   - maths
   - physics
   - Brownian motion
 ---

-A crinkled arc is a continuous curve with properties that make it appear as if it is making right-angle turns at every point along its trajectory.
-More than this, if you draw a straight line between two recent points and compare that line to a line drawn between any two points in its more distance past, you will find that these two lines are also perpendicular.
+A crinkled arc is a continuous curve that appears as if it is making right-angle turns at every point along its trajectory.
+Additionally, if you draw a straight line between two recent points and compare that line to a line drawn between any two points in its more distance past, you will find that these two lines are also perpendicular.

 On first glance, this feels really weird, and it may not be clear that such a curve should
-be possible to construct, even if we allow ourselves an infinite dimensional space to draw it in.
-However, it turns out that not only do such curves exist, there are a more intuitive ways of thinking of them, once you choose a suitable space for those curves to live in and think carefully about their construction.
+exist, even if we allow ourselves an infinite dimensional space to draw it in.
+However, it turns out that not only do such curves exist, there are ways of constructing them such that the fact that they should have these properties begins to feel obvious.
 In this post, I describe two such ways that crinkled arcs have been constructed, the first by defining it as a path through a space of functions and the second drawing a connection to Brownian motion, the random movement of particles suspended in fluid.

 ## Crinkled Arcs

+We begin by giving a more formal definition of what a crinkled arc is.

-Crinkled arcs are continuous functions from the unit interval to a Hilbert space such that for any two non-overlapping intervals $$[a,b]$$ and $$[c,d]$$ in the unit interval, the chords $$f(b) -f(a)$$ and $$f(d)-f(c)$$ are orthogonal in the Hilbert space.
-Their name is derived from this property, as it is observed that "seem to be making a sudden right angle turn at each point"
+A crinkled arc is a continuous function $$f$$ from the unit interval to a Hilbert space such that for any two non-overlapping intervals $$[a,b] \subset [0,1]$$ and $$[c,d] \subset [0,1]$$, the chords $$f(b) -f(a)$$ and $$f(d)-f(c)$$ are orthogonal in the Hilbert space.
+Their name is derived from this property, as it is observed that ["seem to be making a sudden right angle turn at each point"](https://archive.org/details/hilbertspaceprob0019halm/page/4/mode/2up)

 Let $$X$$ be a Hilbert space equipped with an inner product $$\langle \cdot, \cdot \rangle$$.
 We say that $$f: [0,1] \to X$$ is a crinkled arc if $$f$$ is a continuous function such that for